theHostileNegotiator/KWBandage/PatchNotes.md

 			* Reclamation Hub
 			* Voice of Kane
 			* Redeemer Engineering Facility
+2. Repair and Sensor pod textures are offset and have misaligned elements
+	* Remade textures
+3. Decal Size
+	* Adjusted size to be more accurate to the radius, scaling the margins
+		* Objects Affected
+			* Battlebase
+			* MRT
+			* Sensor Pod
+			* Confessor Cabal
+			* Purifier
+			* Voice of Kane
+			* Eradicator Hexapod
 #### AI
 1. Campaign AI design was not designed properly, structure based on Multiplayer AI.
 In TW, there are clear differences between Campaign and Multiplayer Skirmish AI in terms of structure and design.
 	* Redesign Campaign AI